 #3 Daily tasks seem to take more energy than usual

 Bipolar depression is notorious for its energy-zapping prowess—referred to as psychomotor impairment.
 Be on the lookout for times when you find daily tasks, such as brushing your teeth or cooking breakfast, feel overwhelmingly (and uncharacteristically) difficult.

-If you find yourself irritated, or even angry, at the most mundane of situations, you may be on the cusp of bipolar depression.
+If you find yourself irritated, or even angry, in unremarkable situations, you may be on the cusp of bipolar depression.

 Pay special attention to small changes in your sleep patterns; research has found that people with bipolar I depression are more likely to experience hypersomnia—trouble staying awake during the day or prolonged nighttime sleep—and people with bipolar II depression are more likely to experience insomnia.

 Enhanced primary care helps reduce ER visits October 1, 2020, CHAPEL HILL, NC—Integrating primary care services and behavioral health services appears to reduce emergency room visits among people with severe psychiatric conditions such as bipolar disorder, a new study suggests.
 American researchers, using the customary term “serious mental illness,” noted that individuals with such conditions...

 Tips for tweaking how you plan, shop for, and prepare meals to have a diet that nurtures stability and health without blowing your grocery bill.
 No doubt you’ve heard it before: Fast food, junk food, and highly processed products are linked to greater risk of depressive moods—not to mention so-called “lifestyle diseases” such as diabetes...

 With bipolar disorder, we’re more likely to become overdependent on our digital devices.
 Here’s how personal tech can affect our moods—plus tips for self-protection.
 Are we too attached to our digital devices?
 That question has been debated for almost as long as the iPhone has been around, giving rise to the first National Day of...